kofi-k/kofi-k/README.md

 ###

 <p>Ayo, hey there! 👋 I'm Kofi-K, I'm a Computer Science student and I got mad, madd love for Android development.
-I'm all about good app architecture and slappin' UIs, I put these two together and whip up lovely joubley Android apps✨ </p>
+I'm all about good app architecture and slappin' UIs with Kotlin and Jetpack Compose, I put these two together and whip up lovely joubley Android apps✨ </p>

 <p> While my current projects may not be open source just yet, I'm constantly honing my skills and exploring new frontiers like React JS.
-And oh, you might catch me shouting in excitement when I'm engrossed in a thrilling chess match (that's if I'm winning).</p>
+And oh, I'm a vicious attacker on the chess board</p>

 <p>Join me on my journey of code, creativity, and continuous growth.
 Together, let's create Android wonders that leave a lasting impression. 🚀 </p>